The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 Yeah, yeah.

-Yeah, I mean, uh uh like like this Malaysian flight.
+Yeah, I mean, like this Malaysian flight.

-Um last week I was laughing with guys thinking that these two pilots had swiped this plane.
+Last week, I was laughing with guys thinking that these two pilots had swiped this plane.

-Uh but now, you know, they they found wreckage.
+But now, you know, they found wreckage.

-They did a one eighty trying to get back to land, they just couldn't do it.
+They did a 180 trying to get back to land.

-Uh and it's it's a it's a tragic thing.
+And it's a tragic thing.

 Nobody ever heard that thing go off.

-Yeah, it just call it a ping.
+Yeah, just call it a ping.

 Everything's a ping.

-I remember my first I don't have time to tell you the story.
+I remember my first, I don't have time to tell you the story.

-It's it's kind of funny.
+It's kind of funny.

-We are having more fun than a human being should be allowed to have this deadline being extended has nothing to do with the April fifteenth tax deadline and filing your penalty payment for um Obamacare.
+This deadline being extended has nothing to do with the April 15th tax deadline and filing your penalty payment for Obamacare.